 By Tom Fleischman, Cornell Chronicle

-A version of this story was originally published in the Cornell Chronicle.
+This story was originally published in the Cornell Chronicle.